Active ingredient

 Liver function

-Low blood sugar levels (sweating more than usual, nausea, dizziness, confusion, etc.) have been reported in some children receiving Mercaptopurine; however, most of the children were under the age of six years old and had a low body weight.
+Low blood sugar (sweating more than usual, nausea, dizziness, confusion, etc.) has sometimes been seen in children, mainly in children under the age of six or with a low body mass index.
+Talk to your child´s doctor if this happens.

 If you are not sure if any of the above applies to you, talk to your doctor or pharmacist before taking Mercaptopurine.